mrwenwei/botrista-backend-pre-test/README.md

 # botrista-backend-pre-test
 Create an API service using Python with sqlite and Flask.

-API document has been written in swagger.
+API document was written in swagger.

 ## Table of Contents